Sampling to Distill: Knowledge Transfer from Open-World Data: Methodology

 \subsection{Denoising Contrastive Relational Distillation}

 After obtaining the high score data, the distillation process can be carried out.
-We denote $f_{T}$ and $ f_{S}$ as the output of the teacher and student networks and denote $x$ as the sampled data.
-According to \cite{hinton2015distilling}, the knowledge distillation loss is calculated as: where $D_{K\!L}$ is the Kullback-Leibler divergence, and $\tau$ is the distillation temperature.
-Although $\mathcal{L}_{K\!D}$ allows the student to imitate the teacher's output, only its use leads to poor learning results.
-The main challenge is the distribution differences between the substitute and original data domains, leading to label noise interference.
+We denote $f_{T}$ and $ f_{S}$ as the teacher and student networks and denote $\bm{x}$ as the data in sampled set $X_{A}$.
+According to the definition \cite{hinton2015distilling}, the knowledge distillation loss is calculated as: where $D_{KL}$ is the Kullback-Leibler divergence, and $\tau_{kd}$ is the distillation temperature. $\mathcal{L}_{KD}$ allows the student to imitate the teacher's output.
+However, the main challenge is the distribution differences between the substitute and original data domains, leading to label noise interference.
 Simultaneously, the ground-truth labels are unavailable, so correct information supervision is missing.
-Therefore, we propose a Denoising Contrastive Relational Distillation (DCRD) module, which includes a spatial mapping denoise component and a contrastive relationship representation component to help the student get better performance.
+Therefore, we propose a Denoising Contrastive Relational Distillation (DCRD) module, which includes a spatial mapping denoise component and a contrastive relationship representation component to help the student get better performance and mitigate label noise.